aws-samples/aws-cicd-docker-containers/README.md

   `ssh-keygen -t rsa -b 4069 -C your_email@company.com`

-20. Accept the file location and enter a passphrase
+2. Accept the file location and type a passphrase.

-21. Ensure ssh-agent is enabled:
+3. Ensure `ssh-agent` is enabled by running the following command:

-a.	eval "$(ssh-agent -s)"
+  `eval "$(ssh-agent -s)"`

-22. Add ssh key to agent
+4. Add the SSH key to agent:

-a.	ssh-add ~/.ssh/id_rsa
+  `ssh-add ~/.ssh/id_rsa`

-Note: If you already have a key called id_rsa, choose another name.
+  **Note**: If you already have a key called id_rsa, choose another name.

-23. Copy the contents of the id_rsa.pub file to the clipboard
+5. Copy the contents of the `id_rsa.pub` file to the clipboard.
+On OS X you can use the following command:

-a.	pbcopy < ~/.ssh/id_rsa.pub
+  `pbcopy < ~/.ssh/id_rsa.pub`

-24. Login to Github.
+6. Login to Github.
 If you don't have a Github account, follow the instructions posted here, https://help.github.com/articles/signing-up-for-a-new-github-account/.

-a.
-In the top right corner of any page, click your profile picture, then click settings
+  1. In the top right corner of any page, choose your profile picture, then choose settings.
-b.
-In the user settings sidebar, click SSH and GPG keys
+  2. In the user settings sidebar, choose **SSH and GPG keys**.
-c.
-Click New SSH key or Add SSH key
+  3. Choose **New SSH key** or **Add SSH key**.
-d.
-Give the key a title
+  4. Type a title for the key.
-e.
-Paste your key in the key field
+  5. Paste your key in the key field.
-f.
-Click Add SSH key
+  6. Click **Add SSH key**.
-g.
-If prompted, confirm your github password
+  7. If prompted, confirm your GitHub password.

-Step 6: Create a Github repo
+##Step 6: Create a Github repo
 In this step we'll create a repo to store our dockerfile and all its dependencies.

 25. Create a repo